msftrobiro/SAPonAzure/deploy/USAGE.md

    util/terraform_v2.sh plan <template_name>
    ```

-1. To easily discover which operating systems can be used to build HANA VMs, run the following utility script withput parameters:
+1. To easily discover which operating systems can be used to build the SAP VMs, run the following utility script withput parameters:

    ```text
    util/set_sap_os.sh